 - Government: advising regional and national planning of tourism development, growth and policies.

-- Center for Sustainable Global Enterprise, Cornell University Johnson School of Management
+- Center for Sustainable Global Enterprise, Cornell SC Johnson College of Business

 Megan Epler WoodFounder and President

-Since 2003, Megan has led EplerWood International, fostering sustainable tourism development in Africa, Asia and Latin America.
-She has managed projects for USAID, the World Bank group, the Inter-American Development Bank and the Planeterra Foundation, among others.
-EWI has completed over sixteen contracts and raised millions of dollars of investment for sustainably designed tourism and community development projects in over twenty countries.
+Since 2003, Megan has led EplerWood International, fostering sustainable tourism development in Africa, Asia, and Latin America.
+She has managed projects for USAID, the World Bank group, the Inter-American Development Bank, Harvard University's Center for Health and the Global Environment, Cornell University's Center for Sustainable Global Enterprise, and the Planeterra Foundation, among others.
+EWI has completed over twenty contracts and raised millons of dollars of investment for sustainably designed tourism and community development projects in over twenty countries.
 Read bio...
-Jaime Pepper

-Vicente J. Moles is an international consultant with more than 20 years of experience in international development programs and tourism.
-He advises several multilateral development institutions and the International Sustainable Tourism Initiative (ISTI) at Harvard University.
+Vicente J. Molés is an international consultant with more than 25 years of experience in international development programs and tourism.
+He advises several multilateral development institutions and the International Sustainable Tourism Initiative (ISTI) at the Harvard T.H.
+Chan School of Public Health.
 Read bio...